Bachelor of Pharmacy

 Future Studies

-Graduates will be well prepared for continuous postgraduate training through a taught Master of Advanced Pharmacy programme or to pursue academic pharmacy by research postgraduate study.
+Graduates can consider a taught Master of Advanced Pharmacy programme or pursue academic pharmacy through research postgraduate study.

-“Using our specialised drug knowledge to help patients optimise their medical treatment is what makes our job as pharmacists so meaningful.”
+“Using our specialised drug knowledge to optimise the medical treatment for patients is what makes our job as pharmacists meaningful.”

 Ms Jody Chu